prakashlab/octopi-driver-board/Parts/README.md

 - The SDO pin was changed from the Output pin type to the Tri-State pin type

+The symbol for `NC7SZ125` was created by Ethan Li as a copy of the `74LVC1G125` symbol in the `74xGxx` KiCad library, without any modifications besides renaming the symbol.

 All symbols created as modifications of symbols in the KiCad libraries are copyright Prakash Lab and the Octopi project contributors, and those symbols are licensed under the [Creative Commons CC-BY-SA 4.0 License](LICENSE.CC-BY-SA) as required by the KiCad [libraries license](https://kicad.org/libraries/license/).